- Current Protocols in Bioinformatics

 Unit 11.7 Aligning Short Sequencing Reads with Bowtie

-Unit 11.8 Next Generation Sequence Assembly with AMOS
+Unit 11.8 Next Generation Sequence Assembly with AMOS./Chapter 12 analyzing rna sequence and structure:

 Unit 12.1 An Overview of RNA Structure Prediction and Applications to RNA Gene Prediction and RNAi Design